 Greater Altai attracts significant nesting populations of large raptors, some of which are endangered or at-risk globally and regionally: Saker falcon, Eastern imperial eagle, Steppe eagle, Bearded vulture, Eurasian eagle owl, and others.
 Russian Altai has numerous Important Bird Areas, defined by BirdLife International as “internationally significant for bird conservation,” and “recognized worldwide as practical tools for conservation”.

-In southern Russia and across Kazakhstan and western Mongolia, we are particularly concerned with the fate of Steppe eagles, Eastern imperial eagles, and Saker falcons.
+In central Eurasia we are particularly concerned with the fate of Steppe eagles, Eastern imperial eagles, and Saker falcons.
 They reproduce in open steppe and on the lower slopes of treeless mountains.
 They are threatened by illegal killings, poaching for international trafficking (especially to Middle Eastern nations), electrocution on power transmission lines and cellular network towers, and habitat loss and disturbance.
 Wind turbines present another newer threat to birds of prey when they collide with rotating horizontal axis blades.

 Improperly installed or missing bird protection devices (BPDs) on transmission lines and utility towers kill unsustainable numbers of large birds each year, jeopardizing the survival of these species worldwide.
 Migrating raptor species, including the Steppe eagle and Imperial eagle, are particularly vulnerable, in part due to their slow reproduction rate.
 The Steppe eagle population has declined dramatically in the last 30 years.
-While Russia and Kazakhstan have adopted some legislative measures, those measures lack specificity and implementation mechanisms to ensure meaningful protection.
+While some countries have adopted some legislative measures, those measures lack specificity and implementation mechanisms to ensure meaningful protection.

 Human activities, including recreation, infrastructure development, and extractive activities, contribute to dwindling avian populations.
 Poachers decimate populations of Saker falcons and other species to sell them to wealthy Middle Easterners and others for tens of thousands of dollars for a single bird.
 Used for sport hunting or as a tourist prop, these stolen birds mostly die under the stresses and risks of being smuggled, drugged, and packed like literal sardines.